dlcgold/mupbwt_glimpse/README.md

 ### split_reference

-use `--mupbwt` to build mupbwt alongside stock:
+use `--mupbwt` to build mu-PBWT alongside stock:

 |        | without `--mupbwt` (default) | with `--mupbwt`                                         |
 | ------ | ---------------------------- | ------------------------------------------------------- |